 Membership, Method of Appointment, and Representation

-Membership is made up of veterinarians, and one non-veterinarian with interests in aquatic animal medicine from the following categories: academia (veterinary school teaching, research, clinical or extension faculty); diagnostic services (academic, private or government diagnostic laboratory); corporate or laboratory aquatic veterinary medicine; public health; aquaculture food animal production (private or public practice); companion (ornamental) aquatic animals (private clinical practice); state or federal regulatory veterinary medicine; aquatic invertebrate health (mollusk, crustacean, corals, etc.); aquatic animal conservation medicine (wildlife, zoo, aquarium, marine mammals); and a non-veterinarian with expertise to enhance aquatic veterinary medicine and fulfilling the objectives of the AqVMC.
-With the exception of the chair, appointments are made for a term of three years, on a staggered basis, with a maximum of 2 terms for any member's initial appointment.
-A partial term greater than 1 year is considered one term.
+Membership is made up of veterinarians, and one non-veterinarian with interests in aquatic animal medicine from the following categories: academia (veterinary school teaching, clinical or extension faculty); diagnostic services (academic, private or government diagnostic laboratory); corporate or laboratory aquatic veterinary medicine; public health/epidemiology; aquaculture food animal production (private or public practice); companion (ornamental) aquatic animals (private clinical practice); state or federal regulatory veterinary medicine; aquatic invertebrate health (mollusk, crustacean, corals, etc.); aquatic animal conservation medicine (wildlife, zoo, aquarium, marine mammals); a representative from the American Association of Fish Veterinarians; research in aquatic animal health; and a non-veterinarian with expertise to enhance aquatic veterinary medicine and support the objectives of the AqVMC.
+Appointments are made for a term of three years and appointees may serve a maximum of two consecutive terms.

 Invited representatives include American Fisheries Society Fish Health Section Medicine, FDA / Center for Veterinary Medicine, World Aquatic Veterinary Medicine Association, NOAA, National Marine Fisheries Service, National Aquaculture Association, United States Fish and Wildlife Services, United States Geological Survey, USDA / APHIS Veterinary Services, Center for Food Safety and Nutrition, USDA / APHIS / Center for Veterinary Biologics, Alliance of Marine Mammal Parks and Aquariums (AMMPA) Veterinary Committee.

 AqVMC Issue Management Subcommittee